Simple veggie hacks for fussy eaters

 Lettuce can though also be crispy and crunchy or better accepted when it’s used as a wrap or a holder in San Choy Bau, for example.

-Adding sauces, dressings or favourite foods like grated cheese or chopped bacon can also help bridge to acceptance.
+Adding sauces, dressings or favourite foods like grated cheese or chopped bacon can also help bridge to salad acceptance.

-I grind lentils and dried beans in my spice grinder so they become a powder and then I use as a thickener or binder in sauces, mince etc. doing this gives us all the nutrient punch but without the texture.
+I grind lentils and dried beans in my spice grinder so they become a powder and then I use as a thickener or binder in sauces, mince etc. doing this gives you all the nutrient punch but without the texture.

 - Fritters/burgers – sometimes incorporating beans or veg into a burger can make them less confronting.
 Ditto combining veg into a fritter.
 It can be super simple, just egg, cheese, and a little grated carrot, for example.